Introduction to Statistical Learning

 Cluster analysis is a form of unsupervised learning

-- The example of the right will be more difficult to cluster properly
+- The example of the right would be more difficult to cluster properly.

 Actuarial Application: predict claim fraud and abuse